siobhanlgorman/favoureats/README.md

   * As a site admin I can view reviews of a recipe post so that I can read the commentary on a recipe(#29)
   * As a site admin I can create reviews of recipe posts so that I can generate discussion on recipe posts(#31)

-2. Epic: Enable users to register on the site to access full features
+2. Epic: Enable users to set up an account on the website to access the full features
 * User Stories:
   * As a user I can register an account so that I can access the full range of features on the site (must-have / complete)(#18)
   * As a registered user I can login and logout of the site so that I can access my content (must-have / complete)(#19)